 During the year a number of major projects have progressed including the Paradise Circus redevelopment, the creation of additional school places at a number of schools, transport and highways infrastructure works including walking and cycling paths, housing improvements and work in the Perry Barr area as part of the legacy of the 2022 Commonwealth Games.

 Capital Financing

-The financing arrangements in respect of capital expenditure in 2019/20, as reported to Cabinet on 23 June 2020, are summarised below:
+The financing arrangements in respect of capital expenditure in 2019/20 were reported to Cabinet on 23 June 2020.